joselin-maria/TATA-Data-visualization-INTERNSHIP/README.md

 # TASK - 2 --- Choosing the Right Visuals
 What you'll learn
 How to choose visuals to communicate information effectively

+#TASK - 3 --- Creating Effective Visuals
+What you'll learn
+How to visualize data analysis to help executives with effective decision making How to use Tableau or PowerBI softwares